dumlutimuralp/antrea-packet-walks/part_d/README.md

 Highlighted flow entries in the output above prove that if the flow is an ARP flow and also if the source IP/MAC in the ARP header matches the endpoint which is connected to that OVS port, then the flow gets handed over to Table 20, which is the ArpResponder table.

-**Note :** SPA acroynm in "arp_spa" stands for source IP address and SHA acronym in "arp_sha" stands for source hardware address (MAC).
+**Note :** SPA in "arp_spa" stands for source IP address and SHA in "arp_sha" stands for source hardware address (MAC).
 More detailed info about these acronyms can be found in the "ovs-fields" section on [this page](https://docs.openvswitch.org/en/latest/ref/?highlight=fields#man-pages).

 # 12. ArpResponder Table #20